 - The default competition fee of 12.5% is higher than the 10% charged for TopBetta tournaments

 - Unlike TopBetta, which provides both competitions and regular sports betting, SportChamps just offers competitions.

 - Inactive account fees

 SportChamps is the latest entrant into the tournament betting scene in Australia.
 While the service is still young, it is growing fast, with a reported 50% increase in membership each month.2 At the time of writing SportChamps offers over 500 tournaments per week with $300K+ in monthly payouts.
-We really like the provision of 5 free “rookies only” tournament entries for new members, which provide an opportunity for newcomers to learn the ropes without having to commit to making a deposit.
+We really like the provision of 200 free tournaments weekly, which provide an opportunity for newcomers to learn the ropes without having to commit to making a deposit.
 The main drawback is, unlike TopBetta, SportChamps doesn’t offer standard sports betting in addition to competition betting.
-SportChamps is definitely worth a look for those who enjoy tournament betting and given the provision of free tournaments to newcomers, it is also worth a look for those who are simply curious.
+SportChamps is definitely worth a look for those who enjoy tournament betting and given the provision of free tournaments.
+It is also worth a look for those who are simply curious.